MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-azurecli2.md

 Sign in to your development workstation and install CLI.
 Azure Stack requires version 2.0 or later of Azure CLI.
 The latest version of the API Profiles requires a current version of the CLI.
 You install the CLI by using the steps described in the [Install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) article.

-1. To verify whether the installation was successful, open a terminal or command prompt window, and run the following command:
+1. To verify whether the installation was successful, open a terminal or command prompt window and run the following command:

     ```shell
     az --version